FactomProject/FactomDocs/DeveloperGuide/DeveloperGuide.md

 	$ which factom-cli
 	/usr/bin/factom-cli

-- Once the Factom Binaries have been installed successfully, run ``$ factomd`` and let it sync with the Factom Network.
+- Once the Factom Binaries have been installed successfully, run ``$ factomd`` and let it sync with the Factom network.
 This may take a little time if it is the first time running factomd on a new machine.

 Buying Factoids
 ===
-If you have a Factoid or Entry Credit private key (a Factoid private key will begin with Fs, an Entry Credit key, with Es) you may import the address into your wallet using factom-cli.
+If you have a Factoid or Entry Credit private key (a Factoid private key will begin with FS, an Entry Credit key, with ES) you may import the address into your wallet using factom-cli.

-	$ factom-cli importaddress myFactoids01 'Fs...'
+	$ factom-cli importaddress myFactoids01 'FS...'

 If you participated in the original factoid sale on Koinify you may import your 12 words.